wynsbssb/cobalt-Chinese/README.md

 To enhance your work environment, I recommend installing all the recommended [extensions](.vscode/extensions.json).

 ## Bundling everything

-> [!IMPORTANT]
-> Bundling should only be used for testing.
-> If you want to make a new Release, please head to the GitHub "Actions" tab and run the "Release" action.

 To bundle all the scripts, you have to follow these steps: